 Caring for your Outdoor Bonsai.

-This group of bonsai trees we categorise as 'outdoor bonsai' are temperate climate trees.These grow in Ireland, and northern Europe, so they more familiar to us than the tropical varieties.They should be kept outdoors,their normal habitat, for most of the year as they need to experience the fluctuation in temperature throughout the seasons..
+This group of bonsai trees we categorize as 'outdoor bonsai' are temperate climate trees.These grow in Ireland, and northern Europe, so they more familiar to us than the tropical or sub-tropical varieties.They should be kept outdoors,their normal habitat, for most of the year as they need to experience the fluctuation in temperature throughout the seasons..

 Use rain water when possible, soaking your tree with a fine hose until you see water coming out of the drainage holes.
-Bonsai trees may need watering daily in summer.Even in wet, cold weather your tree will need to be watched, as cold winds can cause drying out,.
+Bonsai trees may need watering daily in summer .Even in wet, winter weather your tree may need to be watered, as cold winds can cause drying out,.

 But never let your tree dry out completely.